 Now it’s your turn!

-Quickly download the free 30-day trial, and follow the instructions above.
+Quickly download the free trial, and follow the instructions above.
 You’ll immediately see if you can test your application with Ranorex.